 6. Cologne Tower: Stunning forty-four storey skyscraper with six elevators, a restaurant and a viewing deck.

 7. Colonius: Another extremely tall structure!
 This telecommunications tower stands over two hundred and sixty metres tall and also contains a restaurant, cafe and viewing deck.
-Very photogenic, particularly when lit up at night.

 8. Hohenzollern Bridge: Large train/pedestrian bridge crossing the River Rhine, where visitors have been known to secure colourful ‘love locks’ to the bridge’s railings as a sign of their love for each other.

 9. Schnutgen Museum: Small museum with exhibits from the middle ages housed inside Saint Cecelia Church.
 Exhibits/displays include sculptures, stained glass windows and garments.

 10. Saint Gereon’s Basilica: Eleventh century Romanesque- styled catholic church with a beautiful dome, murals, mosaics and Roman wall remains.